Research-IT-Swiss-TPH/stphtoolbox/README.md

 ### Download and build locally

-Download the master branch as a ZIP file and build the package locally.
+Download the main branch as a ZIP file and build the package locally.

 ### Install the latest released version (preferred option)